 Human sex trafficking

 It's a serious threat to everyone's basic right to live free of violence.
-Many victims face long-lasting effects of trauma and the number of young women lured into this life continues to increase.
+Many victims face long-lasting effects of trauma and the number of people lured into this life continues to increase.
 Most victims are female.

 Male victims are under-reported.
-Unless they get help, many boys shift from being victims to victimizing other boys and girls.
+Unless they can access support, many boys shift from being victims to victimizing other boys and girls.

 Ontario accounts for more than half of the cases in Canada.
-The GTA is near all major highways and the airport, making it a sex trafficking hub.
-This allows for easier movement of victims across the country.
+The GTA is near all major highways and the airport, making it a sex trafficking hot spot.
+This allows for easier movement of victims across Ontario and Canada.

-The crime of human sex trafficking has surpassed gun and drug trafficking for the first time in history.
+Human trafficking rates in Peel increased by 60% from 2023 to 2024.
 This speaks to the urgent need to address this heinous crime.

 The numbers